Overview

 ifcx_xform_put()

-The result for an axis placement will be a normalized, right-handed, orthogonal matrix with all defaults handled properly as with rose_xform_put_dirs().
+An axis placement will produce a normalized, right-handed, orthogonal matrix with all defaults handled properly as discussed by rose_xform_put_dirs().